Filipino Americans: Media

+Beginning in the late 1800s, Filipino Americans began publishing books in the United States.
 The growth of publications for the masses in the Philippines accelerated during the American period.
-Ethnic media serving Filipino Americans dates back to the beginning of the 20th Century.
+Ethnic media serving Filipino Americans dates back to the beginning of the 20th century.
 In 1905, pensionados at University of California, Berkeley published The Filipino Students' Magazine.
-One of the earliest Filipino American newspapers published in the United States, was the Philippine Independent of Salinas, California, which began publishing in 1921.
+One of the earliest Filipino-American newspapers published in the United States, was the Philippine Independent of Salinas, California, which began publishing in 1921.
 Newspapers from the Philippines, to include The Manila Times, also served the Filipino diaspora in the United States.
 In 1961, the Philippine News was started by Alex Esclamado, which by the 1980s had a national reach and at the time was the largest English-language Filipino newspaper.
 While many areas with Filipino Americans have local Filipino newspapers, one of the largest concentrations of these newspapers occur in Southern California.
-Beginning in 1992, Filipinas began publication, and was unique in that it focused on American born Filipino Americans of the second and third generation.
+Beginning in 1992, Filipinas began publication, and was unique in that it focused on American-born Filipino Americans of the second and third generations.
 Filipinas ended its run in 2010, however it was succeeded by Positively Filipino in 2012 which included some of the staff from Filipinas.
 The Filipino diaspora in the United States are able to watch programming from the Philippines on television through GMA Pinoy TV and The Filipino Channel.